dittonetwork/ditto-runner-node/README.md

 Instance type: Equivalent to AWS [t3a.medium](https://costcalc.cloudoptimo.com/aws-pricing-calculator/ec2/t3a.medium) (2 vCPUs, 4 GB RAM)
 Storage: 20 GB or more (SSD recommended)

-We have successfully tested the software on an AWS t3a.medium instance with 20 GB storage.

 ### Software
 Before you begin, ensure you have the following installed on your system: